Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 Storing Raw Potatoes: Store in a cool dry place but not in the fridge.
 A pantry shelf is good.

 Leftovers should be stored in an airtight covered container in the refrigerator for up to 3 days.
-Reheat in the oven at 375°F for about 15 minutes, or until warmed through.
+Reheat in the oven at 375°F for about 15 minutes, or until warmed.

 Variations

-- Greek flavor - add some oregano and marjoram for variety.
+- Greek flavor - add some oregano and marjoram.

 - Homemade Cajun Seasonings: a delicious homemade blend that enhances the flavor.